kotest/kotest-cookbook/README.md

 Long-term maintenance concerns: if/when we add fields to the data class, the tests won't compile.
 Good news is that this will give us chance to fix the test accordingly.
 If we are testing how data is mapped between layers or formats, this is exactly the right thing to do.
-If, however, we are testing something unrelated to this new field, we shall still have to fix the expected value, which is a bit unproductive.
+If, however, we are testing something completely unrelated to this new field, we shall still have to fix the expected value, which is a bit unproductive - so we should consider alternatives.
 <br/>
 <br/>
 Fields such as timestamps, uuids, and auto-generated ids are commonly ignored in such tests.